eaprelsky/infodynamics/book/08_03_optimization_principles.md

 Complex systems—whether manufacturing lines, organizations, or human minds—all face the same fundamental challenge: how to maximize information throughput while maintaining quality and stability.
 Traditional approaches focus on individual components, but breakthrough performance requires understanding the electrical properties that govern information flow through entire systems.

-The most successful optimization strategies don't just improve individual elements—they engineer the information physics of the complete system.
+The most successful optimization strategies don't just improve individual elements—they engineer the information dynamics of the complete system.
 This means balancing information voltage that drives performance against cognitive resistance that impedes flow, while optimizing the capacitance, conductance, and inductance that determine overall system efficiency.

 ## Revolutionary Manufacturing: Information Flow Optimization

-**Tesla's production breakthrough** exemplifies how information physics principles can transform seemingly mechanical processes.
+**Tesla's production breakthrough** exemplifies how information dynamics principles can transform seemingly mechanical processes.
 Rather than viewing car manufacturing as primarily a mechanical challenge, Tesla's team analyzed production as an information processing system where knowledge, decisions, and coordination flow through human and automated networks.

 **Tesla's manufacturing optimization team**, led by **Peter Hochholdinger** (former Audi production expert), made a radical decision to treat production problems as information flow bottlenecks rather than mechanical inefficiencies.
 Working with **MIT's Computer Science and Artificial Intelligence Laboratory**, they applied electrical engineering optimization principles to identify and eliminate information resistance throughout the production system.